saparikh/bf_snapshot_collector/README.md

 ```

 2) Copy `example_env` to `env` and edit with correct user credentials and Batfish Enterprise installation
+   - You do not need to store the access credentials in the `env` file.
+You can just setup environment variables,
+     `COLLECT_USER` and `COLLECT_PASSWORD`
+   - Solutions such as Hashicorp Vault and Ansible Vault can also be used to securely store the credentials.

 3) Create an inventory file for your devices